Moving to New Zealand from the US: Complete guide for 2026

 Why Americans love living in New Zealand

-- Rooted in hospitality, New Zealand’s culture is warm and welcoming, making it easy for newcomers to feel at home.
+- Culture: Rooted in hospitality, New Zealand’s culture is warm and welcoming, making it easy for newcomers to feel at home.

-- With mild winters and sunny summers, the outdoors is always in season – perfect for surfing, skiing, or hiking.
+- Weather: With mild winters and sunny summers, the outdoors is always in season – perfect for surfing, skiing, or hiking.

-(Quality of life, crime rate, and safety data sourced from Numbeo.)
+(Quality of life, crime rate, and safety data sourced from Numbeo)

 Visa options for US expats moving to New Zealand